-- 2. Prior to filing the grievance, it is imperative that the steward sees and hears all available evidence and documents relied upon to issue the proposed suspension or discharge.
-Therefore, he/she should: - ✓ View all video tapes, - ✓ Listen to all audio tapes, and - ✓ Question all witnesses, including confidential informers, officers in charge, managers, supervisors, postmasters, and postal inspectors or OIG agents. - 3.
+2. Prior to filing the grievance, it is imperative that the steward sees and hears all available evidence and documents relied upon to issue the proposed suspension or discharge.
+Therefore, he/she should:

+- ✓ View all video tapes. - ✓ Listen to all audio tapes. - ✓ Question all witnesses, including confidential informers, officers in charge, managers, supervisors, postmasters, and postal inspectors or OIG agents. - 3.
 Careful attention should be directed to all the evidence gathered and to all procedural errors listed in the advanced notices of disciplinary action.
 This includes, but is not limited to, conflicting dates, times, or witness statements. - 4.
 If the Management official admits that he/she did not conduct an investigation and relied solely on the Investigative Memorandum furnished by an agent of the Office of Inspector General (OIG) and/or the Postal Inspection Service, to issue the notice of disciplinary action, the shop steward should cite a violation of the Collective Bargaining Agreement (Memorandum of Understanding), Re: "Role of Inspection Service in Labor Relations Matters."
+(See CBA, page 366).

-Special Note: In situations where a shop steward or Union representative believes an employee may be the subject of a criminal investigation and/or there are legal issues that need to be addressed, he/she should advise the employee to remain silent and not to sign any statements/forms until they have consulted with legal counsel.
+Special Note: In situations where a shop steward or Union representative believes an employee may be the subject of a criminal investigation and/or there are legal issues that need to be addressed, he/she should advise the employee to remain silent, not to consent to a polygraph or lie detector test, and not to sign any statements/forms until they have consulted with legal counsel.